ovh/docs/pages/platform/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 **Task** : a unit of computation that performs a specific operation.
 Tasks can be thought of as the building blocks of a Prefect flow, where each task represents a single step in a larger pipeline.

-An an example, if we want to create an AI Pipeline, one task could be a job launch to train a model and another task to deploy the model.
+As an example, if we want to create an AI Pipeline, one task could be a job launch to train a model and another task to deploy the model.
 With this two tasks, we can create a flow.

 ### Start with Prefect